-- 216. (1) Upon completion of a transit operation, the carrier who has carried out the 30 transit operation or the person clearing the goods for transit must- - (a) submit to the customs authority proof that the transit operation has been completed, if the customs authority requests such proof from the carrier or person clearing the goods; and - (b) comply with such other requirements as may be prescribed by rule for such 35 carrier or person. - (2) Proof requested in terms of subsection (1) must be- - (a) in the form and format and contain the information as may be prescribed by rule: - (b) submitted within such period as may be prescribed by rule; and - (c) be submitted electronically in accordance with section 913, but may in the case of a person clearing the goods for transit be submitted in paper format. - (3) A carrier is relieved of compliance with subsection (1) if the person clearing the goods for transit complies with that subsection.
+216. (1) Upon completion of a transit operation, the carrier who has carried out the 5 transit operation or the person clearing the goods for transit must-

+- (a) submit to the customs authority proof that the transit operation has been completed, if the customs authority requests such proof from the carrier or person clearing the goods; and - (b) comply with such other requirements as may be prescribed by rule for such 10 carrier or person.

+(2) Proof requested in terms of subsection (1) must be-

+- (a) in the form and format and contain the information as may be prescribed by rule; - (b) submitted within such period as may be prescribed by rule; and - (c) be submitted electronically in accordance with section 913, but may in the case of a person clearing the goods for transit be submitted in paper format.

-199. Note the distinction between completion of an international transit operation which ends upon delivery of the goods at the delivery point and completion of the international transit procedure which ends upon export of the goods.
+(3) A carrier is relieved of compliance with subsection (1) if the person clearing the goods for transit complies with that subsection.